Recent Searches

 1. Both individuals and groups of students may submit an entry, with only one entry accepted per person.
 If more than one person is involved in a project, please specify each person’s role and contributions to the work.
 Only one entry is needed for each group project.

-2. This award recognizes works that featured support or contributions from library personnel, resources or technology.
-Each applicant(s) must describe what role Booth Library played in the success of the project methods and outcome.
-For example, did you use library materials or databases?
+2. This award recognizes works that relied upon support or contributions from library services, resources and/or technology.
+Each application must describe what role Booth Library played in the success of the project methods and outcome.
+For example, did you use library materials?
 Did you get help from a librarian or staff person, online or in person?
 Did you use the library’s computer labs or other spaces?
 Applicants must describe in detail the library spaces, materials, technologies, services and/or personnel that contributed to this project.

 Written Work